 Things that may increase your chance of paronychia include:

 Suppressed immune system

-Work that requires frequent exposure to chemical solvents or water, including food service, cleaning, dentistry, bartending, hairdressing, and nursing
+Work that has contact with chemicals or water, such as food service, cleaning, dentistry, bartending, hairdressing, and nursing

 Paronychia may cause:

 Redness and swelling of the skin around the nail

 Change in nail color or ridges on nail

 Loss of the cuticle

 The doctor will ask about your symptoms and past health.
 A physical exam will be done.
 The doctor can see paronychia during the exam.
 A sample of the pus may be taken.
 It will help find the germ that is causing the problem.